zarhus/presentations/pages/ram-wipe.md

 </center>

-- Is the Kicksecure's solution (<www.kicksecure.com>)
+- It is the Kicksecure's solution (<www.kicksecure.com>)
-- Is a fully software solution based on Linux executables, shell scripts, dracut and its modules
+- It is a fully software solution based on Linux executables, shell scripts, dracut and its modules
-- Is open source: `github.com/kicksecure/ram-wipe`
+- It is open source: `github.com/kicksecure/ram-wipe`
-- Is under AGPL-3+ license
+- It is shared under AGPL-3+ license
-- Is in testing stage
+- It is in testing stage

 <center>